The Software Engineer’s Career - Beyond Senior

 Last but not least there is an interesting subject of building your work relationship and network.

 First of all, as mentioned earlier, the post-senior promotion process is usually more involved than at the earlier levels.
 It may require acceptance from your manager or even an entire committee (usually your manager’s peers or more senior engineers - e.g. Staff or Principals).
 Sometimes, there is a strict budget or other limit for promotions in higher-level positions.
 As such a good rule of thumb is to build a good relationship, not only with your manager, but also their peers, their manager and most senior engineers in the organization.
 Generally, the higher up the chain the better.
 Usually, your reach has vertical limits and stretching it starts to seem dishonest (the work of the director 3 levels above your manager might be too detached from your area of work anyway).
 The rule of thumb above is a good tradeoff.
 If you want to improve your luck, try to ensure you have some exposure to these people.
 Sure, you might try to create a casual encounter in the kitchen and strike up a conversation about common interests —perhaps discovering that you both enjoy playing squash, pickleball, or whatever the next trendy activity might be.
 Some might see this as perfectly fine, while others could view it as bordering on "sucking up" - depending on the character and cultural environment.
-Also, social endeavors like this may also not be your thing.
+Also, social endeavors like this may just not be your thing.
 That’s actually fine as a far better and more reliable option is just to get involved in the practical, work initiatives with exposure to the right people.
 Perhaps there is an initiative looking for volunteers that you could apply for?
 This may be participating in an organization-wide initiative of unifying APIs, improving tech recruitment processes or helping to update engineering progression guidelines.
 Opportunities abound, if you look for them.
 Nothing helps people remember you (build your “internal brand”) better than showing professionally done work.

 The second thing is building a network outside the organization.
 This comes from a simple fact of life: as you grow in your seniority, the number of people who could coach or mentor you quickly decreases.
 This could be intuitively visualized by juxtaposing junior engineer and CTO.
 Junior engineer, a role which is pretty much entry level, still has a lot to learn in their career and, more importantly, has many more senior engineers around them.
-At least, that’s hopefully that’s the case.
-If they don’t then that’s a big problem on its own.
+At least, hopefully that’s the case.
+If they don’t then that’s a problem on its own.
 These senior engineers are not only capable, but also incentivized (again, hopefully!) to mentor more junior engineers.

 Now, let’s take the other extreme: CTO.
-As the most senior person in the engineering organization, they might not have anyone nearby with experience in the scope of their role, or a more senior engineering leader.
+As the most senior person in the engineering organization, they might not have anyone nearby with experience in the scope of their role, or generally, a more senior engineering leader.
 Moreover, engineers typically work with other peer engineers (on the same level, or more or less senior) and a CTO’s typical group of peers is composed of a CFO, COO or CMO.
 At best, they might have a peer CIO (Chief Information Officer) or one of the more modern roles like CDO (Chief Data Officer), though such settings are rare.
 I’m not saying that a CTO cannot learn from someone in their engineering organization (either direct or indirect reports).
 Sure, the organization probably has people more skilled and experienced in specific areas, but there is likely no one who wore the boots of CTO before.

 Ultimately, the solution is to mix internal mentors and coaches with external ones.
 This might be a group of peers that you know from previous companies.
 Or it might be a network group that you built yourself over your career.
 An external group has a lot of benefits such as being emotionally detached, having an unbiased perspective and a different set of experiences.

-If you don’t have such group there are some paid options:
+If you don’t have such group, there are some paid options:

 Luca Rossi organizes a lightweight version via his Refactoring Community (a companion to his Refactoring newsletter).